Here is information on possible causes:

 On EFI-equipped engines, fuel pressure in the line does not necessarily mean the fuel is being injected into the engine.
 Listen for clicking or buzzing that would indicate the injectors are working.
 No noise?
 Check for voltage and ground at the injectors.
 A defective ECM may not be driving the injectors, or the EFI power supply relay may have called it quits.
 Some EFI-systems rely on input from the camshaft position sensor to generate the injector pulses.
 Loss of this signal could prevent the system from functioning.

 Even if there is fuel and it is being delivered to the engine, a massive vacuum leak could be preventing the engine from starting.
-A large enough vacuum leak will lean out the air/fuel ratio to such an extent that the mixture won't ignite.
+A large enough vacuum leak will lean out the air/fuel ratio to such an extent that the mixture will not ignite.
 An EGR valve that is stuck wide open, a disconnected PCV hose, loose vacuum hose for the power brake booster, or similar leak could be the culprit.
 Check all vacuum connections and listen for unusual sucking noises while cranking.

 An engine that has fuel and spark, no serious vacuum leaks and cranks normally should start.
 The problem is compression.
 If it is an overhead cam engine with a rubber timing belt, a broken timing belt would be the most likely cause especially if the engine has a lot of miles on it.
 Most OEMs recommend replacing the OHC timing belt every 60,000 miles for preventative maintenance, but many belts are never changed.
-Eventually they break, and when they do the engine stops dead in its tracks.
-And in engines that lack sufficient valve-to-piston clearance as many import engines and some domestic engines do, it also causes extensive damage (bent valves and valvetrain components & sometimes cracked pistons).
+Eventually they break, and when they do the engine stops in its tracks.
+And in engines that lack sufficient valve-to-piston clearance as many import engines and some domestic engines do, it also causes extensive damage (bent valves and valve-train components and sometimes cracked pistons).

 Overhead cams can also bind and break if the head warps due to severe overheating, or the cam bearings are starved for lubrication.
 A cam seizure may occur during a subzero cold start if the oil in the crankcase is too thick and is slow to reach the cam (a good reason for using 5W-20 or 5W-30 for winter driving).
 High rpm cam failure can occur if the oil level is low or the oil is long overdue for a change.